One of Us (ABBA song): Critical reception

 American magazine Cash Box reviewed the single, saying that "a strong but subtle orchestration provides the backdrop for Agnetha Faltskog’s vocals, with a cadre of mandolins adding a romantic flourish".
+Gavin Martin for New Musical Express wrote favorably for "One of Us", and how it is "another spirited confirmation of their worth."
 In 2017, Billboard named "One of Us" the fifth best ABBA song in their list of "The 15 Best ABBA Songs", writing, "The single marked a darker shift in the group's later material, while blending uplifting harmonies on the heartbreaking chorus ("One of us is crying / One of us is only / Waiting for a call… / Wishing she had never left at all") to encapsulate the emotional depth baked into the group's history that makes them sound so good."

 Commercial performance

 "One of Us" was the first official single release after both couples within the band had divorced.
 It would become ABBA's last major hit for 40 years, and the last No. 1 single of their career.
 It topped the charts in Belgium, Denmark, West Germany, Ireland and the Netherlands, and was also ABBA's 13th and final No. 1 on the Eurochart.
 "One of Us" proved a successful hit in Austria, Norway, South Africa, Spain and Switzerland, reaching the Top 10 in all of these countries.

 In the United Kingdom, "One of Us" debuted at No. 11 on the singles chart on 6 December 1981 and peaked at No. 3 the following week, where it stayed for three weeks; it remained in the chart for 10 weeks.
 Upon exiting the Top 10 of the chart on 16 January 1982, "One of Us" would mark ABBA's final appearance in the UK Top 10 for 39 years.
 It was awarded a gold disc for sales of 500,000 in the UK.
 As of September 2021, it is ABBA's 15th-biggest song in the UK, including both pure sales and digital streams.

 "One of Us" was not released as a single in the United States until February 1983, and proved to be ABBA's worst-ever performing charting song in that territory, reaching a high of No. 107, though this came more than a year after its release elsewhere and ABBA had disbanded by that time.